kadena-io/kadena-evm-sandbox/README.md

    );
    ```

-5. Copy and paste the code to configure network information from the `solidity/hardhat.config.js` file into the `hardhat.config.js` file for your project.
+5. Copy and paste the code to configure network information from the `solidity/hardhat.config.js` file into the Hardhat configuration file for your project.

    For example: